Applying to Colgate

 While other considerations are important, the academic record stands at the heart of any admission decision.
 An academic record is evaluated strictly in terms of course selection and achievement — that is, what a student did with what was available in the school attended.

 Academic preparation is usually measured in Carnegie units, with one unit representing a full year’s work in a major academic subject.
 Applicants with fewer than sixteen units are seldom admitted.
 The number and difficulty of courses chosen each year is an important measure of academic motivation and achievement.
 While each student’s record is evaluated individually, the strongest applicants will have completed five major academic courses per year whenever possible.
-The senior year program is most important as the final preparation for college-level work.
+The senior year program is most important as it is the final preparation for college-level work.
 It should include at least four to five courses, including honors or advanced-level courses such as AP and IB courses.
 Colgate encourages students to pursue cumulative subjects, such as foreign languages and mathematics, through senior year.

 Faculty and counselor recommendations are vital to the admission evaluation.
 Faculty recommendations must be written by teachers from core academic subjects in an applicant’s 10th, 11th, or 12th grade year.
 Additional recommendations may also be useful if they are written by those who know an applicant well and have been in a position to evaluate the student’s performance.
 Good judgment should be used in asking for additional recommendations; too many testimonials can make an application more difficult to interpret and process.